cedadev/jasmin-workshop/exercises/ex11/README.md

    * On terminal 1, invoke a pseudo-interactive session on LOTUS using the SLURM command `srun` with two CPU cores allocation: `srun --ntasks=2 --partition=workshop --account=workshop  --pty /bin/bash`
    * What is the compute node allocated and what type of CPU model the node has?
    * On the LOTUS compute node, load the Intel compiler module `module load intel/20.0.0` and the OpenMPI library module: `module load eb/OpenMPI/intel/3.1.1` and check that the two modules are loaded.
-   * Compile the Fortran code using the command `mpif90 axpyMPI.f90 -o axpyMPI.exe`
+   * Build the Fortran code executable using the command `mpif90 axpyMPI.f90 -o axpyMPI.exe`
-   * Execute the binary using 1 core and then using two cores: `mpirun -np 2 axpyMPI.exe`
+   * Execute the binary on a single CPU core and then on two cores: `mpirun -np 2 axpyMPI.exe`
    * What is the ouput?
    * On terminal 2, check the job ID associated to this pseudo-interactive session on LOTUS
    * Exit the interactive session on LOTUS `exit`.
 The Job should be cleared from SLURM
 1. Prepare a script to submit the parallel MPI code to SLURM
    * On terminal 1, launch a text editor to prepare the job script e.g. `jobscriptMPI.sbatch` to submit the binary MPI compiled earlier.
    * Specify the number of parallel MPI tasks
-   * Submit the job e.g. job1 to SLURM scheduler and note the job ID `sbatch axpyMPI.sbatch`
+   * Submit the job to SLURM scheduler and note the job ID `sbatch axpyMPI.sbatch`
    * On terminal 2, monitor the job state using SLURM command `squeue`
    * What is the name of the compute node the job run on? is it the same node type on which the code was compiled?
-   * Check the resources used by the job memory,CPU using 'scontrol show job jobID'
+   * Check the resources used by the job memory,CPU using `scontrol show job jobID`
    * Inspect the job output and error file
 1. Estimate and refine an MPI job requirements
-   * Specify the memory required per core
+   * Specify the memory required per core using `--mem=XXX`
-   * Specify the node type
+   * Specify the node type using `--constraint=`
-   * Define a distribution of cores across nodes e.g. job2 or on a single node e.g. job3
+   * Define a distribution of cores across nodes
-   * Submit the same job script file but pass the new memory and core distribution to the SLURM 'sbatch'
+   * Submit the same job script but pass the new memory and core distribution to SLURM `sbatch`
    * What is the job wait time?
-   * What is the elapsed time for job2 and job3?
+   * What is the elapsed time per job?
-1. Writing to the scratch area
-   *
-   *
-   *

 ### Questions to test yourself